anthonygilbertt/ruby-on-rails-blog/README.md

 # README

-Installation and usage
-To install (or update to the latest version):
+<u>Installation and usage to install or update to the latest version:</u>
 `gem install bundler`
 To install a prerelease version (if one is available), run "gem install bundler --pre."
 To uninstall Bundler, run "gem uninstall bundler."